benders5e/benders5e/earthbender.md

 </div>

 ### Earthbending
 At 1st level, you realize that you have an innate ability to control earth.
-You can move small, contiguous masses of earth no more than your carrying capacity – see "Lifting and Carrying".
+You can move small, contiguous masses of earth no more than your carrying capacity (see the "Lifting and Carrying" inset).
 You cannot shape, crack, or otherwise deform this earth until you gain more fine-grained control by learning earthbending forms (see "Earthbending Forms" at 3rd level).

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>